Table of Contents

-Cloud offers robust services to use that are managed by providers.
-It has tools to enhance business productivity like Alexa, mail, which can help you set the priority of tasks and grow your business.
-It provides tools for development, identity and access management, CRM, security, etc. For databases, the cloud offers incredible services like backup and recovery, snapshot service, and replication service.
-It also has a mechanism for migration service if you want to migrate your database to another service provider.
+The cloud offers robust services to use that are managed by providers.
+It has tools to enhance business productivity like Alexa, and mail, which can help you set the priority of tasks and grow your business.
+It provides tools for development, identity, access management, CRM, security, etc. For databases, the cloud offers incredible services like backup and recovery, snapshot service, and replication service.
+It also has a mechanism for migration services if you want to migrate your database to another service provider.
 You can always monitor your resources in the cloud, and even set alarms and observe log files.
 Cloudwatch is one such tool for monitoring your machine.
 One can scale products and limit the use of resources while ensuring minimal downtime.

 Implementation Area & Conclusion

-Cloud is expanding in most of the fields now.
-Companies like Netflix, Siemens, Expedia, etc., have successfully moved their business to cloud.
-A lot of startups have also opted cloud as it aligns well with their varying business models.
+Cloud is expanding in most fields now.
+Companies like Netflix, Siemens, Expedia, etc., have successfully moved their business to the cloud.
+A lot of startups have also opted for cloud as it aligns well with their varying business models.

-The conduction of advanced scientific research has become easier and faster through the private cloud environment.
+The conduct of advanced scientific research has become easier and faster through the private cloud environment.
 These fields can range from oceanography, space missions, cryptocurrency projects, robotics, etc.

 About the Author